 Education and its place in our society is a topic that is constantly making headlines.
 In recent decades, efforts have been made to transition towards improved assessment methods, technology is increasingly being harnessed to deliver more personal learning to students, and access to materials is at an all time high.
 Long gone is the stern image of the teacher of old.
 Instead, rather than actively ‘teach’, educators are encouraged to be ‘facilitators of knowledge’, handing the main responsibility of learning to the students themselves, on the premise that independent thinking and problem solving skills are allowed to be cultivated in students from a young age.
+Our education tutors can guide you through your teacher training journey.

 A new era of teaching practice has been unfolding, with more engaging lessons, innovative methods and a greater focus on creativity and critical thinking in the classroom.
 This is an exciting time to enter the teaching profession, as further developments are in sight for the future.